SvenRosvall/AutoLdrSpotDetector/docs/Design.md

 owned by the specific detector algorithm.

 There are a few state decider algorithms:
-* InstantStateDecider : Changes state of the LDR as soon as the read value passes the threshold of the LDR.
+* **InstantStateDecider** : Changes state of the LDR as soon as the read value passes the threshold of the LDR.
-* TimedStateDecider : Changes state of the LDR when the read value has stayed above/below the threshold for a given time period.
+* **TimedStateDecider** : Changes state of the LDR when the read value has stayed above/below the threshold for a given time period.
-* IntegrationStateDecider : Keeps a counter that is incremented by the difference between the LDR value and threshold.
+* **IntegrationStateDecider** : Keeps a counter that is incremented by the difference between the LDR value and threshold.
   When this counter reaches a limit the LDR state is changed.
+  This is useful as the decider reacts faster on distinct changes.

 A state decider factory can be provided when a detector algorithm is created.
 If no such factory is provided the detector algorithm uses a default factory that is chosen to suit that detector algorithm.

+The state decider factory may hold any configuration parameters.
+The factory contains these rather than the decider as there is one decider per LDR so keeping these parameters in the factory avoids duplication.

 ## PinReader class
 This is a polymorphic class that separates the code for reading analogue values